mukeshtopcoder/Excel_Interview_Questions_Related_To_Data_Analytics/README.md

 30. How would you handle large datasets (1M+ rows)  in Excel?

-#### 1. What are the differences between Excel Tables vs Normal Ranges?
-Why use tables in analytics?
+<h4>1.
+What are the differences between Excel Tables vs Normal Ranges?
+Why use tables in analytics?</h4>
 <b>Normal Range  =</b> Just a collection of cells.
 <b>Excel Table  =</b> Structured dataset with special features.
   <b>Key Differences:</b>